'It's a Carolina gold rush' | Realtor explains why the Triad's housing market is deadlocked

 Not only does this slow the initial stages of construction, but it passes the cost onto buyers.

-The bottom line: Many potential buyers may think sitting out the market at waiting for the supply and demand to neutralize is the best course of action.
+The bottom line: Many potential buyers may think sitting out the market and waiting for the supply and demand to neutralize is the best course of action.

 However, even with whispers of foreclosures and a housing bubble, Coleman makes the case the shift back to a buyer's market will take longer than anticipated: